 I’ve been eyeing this look for a long time now, and I’m finally starting to see it make its way into the interior of the home.

-You may have seen this look before, and that’s because timber cladding and tambour is typically used as exterior siding.
+You may have seen this look before, and that’s because timber cladding and tambour are typically used as exterior siding.
 But as of late, it’s creeping into the interior realm in the form of accent walls, furniture, and decor.

 Yep!
 You heard me right, statement and accent walls are slowly making their way back into the design scene, but this time they’re taking on a more minimal and Scandinavian approach with raw, unfinished wood.
 And I’m here for it because it adds so much texture and dimension!